kurniasuryab13/Craiglist-Used-Car-Stock-Analysis/README.md

 of used cars listed on Craigslist Web in the United States.
-The goal is to give meaningful insights and actionable wisdom and help BuyACar increase sales performance bring expand to international markets, with final results visualized using Tableau to help users see the data.
+The goal is to give meaningful insights and actionable wisdom and help BuyACar increase sales performance bring expand to international markets, with final results visualized using Tableau Public to help users see the data.

 ---